mrbazzan/cs50/README.md

       #define h(a) g(a)
       Find h(f(1,2))?
       ```
     **Order of expansion

 - Structs
+  -

 - Pointers
   -
+    - Pointer variables are used to hold the memory location(address) of a variable.

+- Memory
+  -
+  - Dynamic memory allocation is done using functions such as malloc, calloc

   `makefile001` introduces make and Makefile

 ###NB